Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 ### Contact

-Feel free to contact me at royston.rodrigues@protonmail.com for quires regarding this work.
+Feel free to contact me at royston.rodrigues@protonmail.com for queries regarding this work.